bcgov/platform-developer-docs/doc-writing-guide.md

 - Avoid the passive voice.
 Use verb-forward language.
 Who does what?
 What performs what action?
 - [Don't write FAQs](https://gds.blog.gov.uk/2013/07/25/faqs-why-we-dont-have-them/).
 - Front load your content.
 What is the most important part of a given sentence?
 Give the reader what they need the most as soon as possible.
+- Use a descriptive and specific title.
+What does the reader _do_ with the page?
+What specific information do they gain?

 ## Tone and voice